healthchecks/healthchecks/templates/docs/self_hosted.md

 Healthchecks is open-source, and is licensed under the BSD 3-clause license.

-Rather than using the hosted service at [https://healthchecks.io](https://healthchecks.io), you have the option to host an instance yourself.
+As an alternative to using the hosted service at [https://healthchecks.io](https://healthchecks.io), you have the option to host a Healthchecks instance yourself.

 The building blocks are: